Skip to content

 1. Can a lack of omega‑3 cause permanent hair loss?

-In general, no. This deficiency will lead to temporary hair loss, but a lack of care can worsen permanent hair loss.
+In general, no. This deficiency will lead to temporary hair loss.

 1. How much omega‑3 should I take for hair health?